chroda/lolcollector/README.md

 ## Since

-- This application was idealized in 2014, created and maintained in GitHub.
+- This application was idealized in 2014, and the first commit here on GitHub was dated on december, 2015.

 ## Current Stage